KS-23: KS-23

-The original KS-23 was developed jointly by NIISpetstekhniki (MVD) and TsNIITochMash in 1971, it was accepted for use by the Soviet police in 1985.
+The original KS-23 was developed jointly by NIISpetstekhniki (MVD) and TsNIITochMash in 1971 and was accepted for use by Soviet police in 1985.
 The gun has a barrel length of 510 mm and an overall length of 1040 mm.
-The KS-23 has an underbarrel tubular magazine capable of holding three rounds, with one in the chamber giving the gun a maximum round capacity of four.
+The KS-23 has an underbarrel tubular magazine capable of holding three rounds, with one in the chamber, giving the gun a maximum round capacity of four.
 The gun's effective range is 150 m.

 KS-23-1

-It is a short barrel version of KS-23.
+It is a short-barreled version of the KS-23.

 KS-23M

 The KS-23M Drozd (Carbine, Special, 23 mm, modernized Drozd "Thrush") was developed on the base of the KS-23.
 Development for it was started in October 1990.
-Twenty-five carbines were submitted for testing on December 10, 1991.
-After which the winner, then designated S-3, became the KS-23M "Drozd" and was accepted for use by the police and the Internal Troops of Russia.
+Twenty-five carbines were submitted for testing on December 10, 1991, after which the winner, then designated S-3, became the KS-23M "Drozd" and was accepted for use by police and the Internal Troops of Russia.
 The KS-23M includes a detachable wire buttstock and shortened barrel, as opposed to the fixed wooden stock on standard KS-23s.
-The gun is still chambered in 23 mm.
-Its overall length with the buttstock is 875 mm, without, 650 mm, and the barrel is 410 mm long.
+The gun is chambered in 23 mm, like the original.
+It's overall length with the buttstock is 875 mm, without 650 mm, and the barrel is 410 mm long.
 The gun's effective range is 150 m.

 KS-23K

 The KS-23K is a redesigned KS-23 that features a bullpup layout.
-The KS-23K was accepted in 1998 for the use of the Russian Ministry of Internal Affairs (MVD).
-Development and adoption of this carbine was motivated by the fact that in the earlier accepted configurations of the KS-23 and KS-23M a major noted deficiency was that the tubular magazine did not make it possible to rapidly reload or change the type of ammunition being used, because of this a major design change for the KS-23K is that it has an extended box magazine that holds seven shells instead of the three shells seen on the other models.
-The gun has a mechanical safety located on the left side, above the pistol handle and open non adjustable sights.
+The KS-23K was accepted in 1998 for use by the Russian Ministry of Internal Affairs (MVD).
+Development and adoption of this carbine was motivated by the fact that in the earlier accepted configurations of the KS-23 and KS-23M, a major noted deficiency was that the tubular magazine did not make it possible to rapidly reload or change the type of ammunition being used.
+Because of this, a major design change for the KS-23K is that it has an extended box magazine that holds seven shells instead of the three shells seen on other models.
+The gun has a mechanical safety located on the left side, above the pistol handle and open, non-adjustable sights.
 The gun's effective range is 100 m.